alberto-lazari/masters-thesis/chapters/background.typ

 +	Permission model: Android enforces a fine-grained permission model that controls access to specific system resources and data.
   Permissions are granted based on the app UID and GID.

-==== System Layer
-The System layer includes essential system applications and services that manage core functionalities of the OS, such as telephony, location and media.
-These components are granted elevated permissions and provide services that user apps rely on but cannot directly access.

-Examples of key system services include the Location Manager, Telephony Manager, Notification Manager.
-Each service provides standardized APIs for apps to access sensitive resources, often locking them with a permission.

-System apps are regular apps that come pre-installed with the system image and can be granted system permissions @privileged_permissions.
-They are installed under a read-only directory, to avoid deletion and modification.

 ==== Java API Framework
 This layer provides a set of APIs that enables third-party applications to handle UI elements, manage application lifecycles, and control interactions between applications and system services.